MaxLEAF3824/SofT-GRPO-master/README.md

 - ⚙️ **Gumbel-Softmax Noise in Rollout:** It integrates the Gumbel-Softmax technique into the group rollout process, actively obtaining diverse but valid soft-thinking reasoning paths.

-- ⚙️ **Gumbel Reparameterization :** We propose an innovative gradient estimation approach via Gumbel reparameterization, enabling precise attribution of improvements to the LLM’s output probability distributions in policy optimization.
+- ⚙️ **Gumbel Reparameterization:** We propose an innovative gradient estimation approach via Gumbel reparameterization, enabling precise attribution of improvements to the LLM’s output probability distributions in policy optimization.

 - 🔥 **Comprehensive Experiments and High Effectiveness:** We conduct comprehensive experiments across LLMs of 1.5B–7B parameters on five benchmarks, demonstrating that SofT-GRPO consistently outperforms the discrete-token GRPO baselines, especially at higher sample rates (Pass@16 and Pass@32).